Have You Met This Jones?

 Have You Met This Jones? is an album by pianist Hank Jones recorded in Germany in 1977 for the MPS label and released in 1978.

 Reception

 Allmusic awarded the album 3 stars.

+Downbeat assigned a 3 star rating to the album.
+Reviewer Douglas Clark wrote, "He plays ballads like he was holding a tight rein on a frisky horse.
+But when he is in the groove, few folks swing as well as Hank Jones".